How to remove "Proudly powered by WordPress" from the footer in WordPress

 Was this answer helpful?

-- How to add and create custom menus in WordPress
+- How to add, configure and remove widgets in WordPress